meganogar/seattle_homless_outreach_app/README.md

 ### Deployment
 This app is currently deployed at: [SHO App](https://sho-app-339919.web.app/#/)

+For any future edits to this project, these are the steps to prepare your fires for deployment:

+1. `flutter clean`
+2. `flutter packages get`
+3. `flutter build web`
+4. `firebase deploy --only hosting`

 ### Installation
 1. To install this code base on your local computer for replication after the above has been completed.
 2. Clone this repository.
 3. Install dependencies by running `flutter packages get`.
 4. Flutter run will open up a simulator on your default web browser.